MeltwaterArchive/datasift-connector/README.md

 - `sudo supervisorctl restart gnip-reader`
 - `sudo supervisorctl restart datasift-writer`
 - `exit`
-- Open your browser to the launched EC2 machine.
+- Open your browser to port 3000 of the launched EC2 machine.
 User `admin`, password `admin`.
 Click on the dashboard to see relevant metrics.

 You will now be ingesting your Gnip data into DataSift.